Fast Volume Alignment by Frequency-Marched Newton Method: Conclusion

-Several directions remain open.
-First, our convergence analysis assumes a deterministic setting with known signal structure; it would be valuable to establish probabilistic guarantees---for instance, showing that the spectral-decay and gap conditions hold with high probability over a suitable ensemble of noisy particles.
-Second, the current alternating rotation--translation scheme inherits the limitations of block coordinate ascent.
-A joint continuous optimization over the full six-dimensional pose space, exploiting the semi-direct product structure of $\SE(3)$, could improve both accuracy and convergence speed.
-Third, the image formation model in cryo-ET includes degradations beyond additive noise---notably the contrast transfer function (CTF) and the missing wedge---which are currently handled between alignment iterations rather than within them.
-Incorporating these effects directly into the band-limited correlation objective could potentially reduce the number of outer iterations needed and further accelerate the pipeline.
 Finally, in practice the reference template is itself unknown and must be iteratively estimated from the data, and the particle population may contain multiple conformational states.
-The speed of \method{} makes it feasible to evaluate alignment against multiple candidate templates per iteration, opening a path toward faster heterogeneity analysis in subtomogram averaging.
+The speed of \method{} makes it feasible to evaluate alignments against multiple candidate templates per iteration, opening a path toward faster heterogeneity analysis in subtomogram averaging.